pyReef-model/RADWave/README.md

 ### References

-  1. Ribal, A. and Young, I.R., 2019.
+  1. Ribal, A. and Young, I. R., 2019.
 33 years of globally calibrated wave height and wind speed data based on altimeter observations. **Scientific Data** 6(77), p.100.

   1. Young, I. R., Zieger, S. and Babanin, A. V., 2011.
 Global trends in wind speed and wave height. **Science** 332(6028), p451–455.

+  1. Young, I. R. and Donelan, M., 2018.
+On the determination of global ocean wind and wave climate from satellite observations. **Remote Sensing of Environment** 215, 228–241.